WissalBOUTAYEB/Analyzing-Network-Traffic-using-ELK/README.md

 📌 Description

-This project utilizes the ELK stack (Elasticsearch, Logstash, Kibana) to analyze network traffic.
+This project use the ELK stack (Elasticsearch, Logstash, Kibana) to analyze network traffic.
 It captures, indexes, and visualizes packet data, enabling the identification of trends and detection of potential threats.

 🚀 Key Features